iamruicarvalho/LDTS-Snake-Game/README.md

 ## GameOverMenu
 ![GAMEOVER](/Images_Source/gameOverMenu.PNG "GAMEOVER")

 ### PLANNED FEATURES

-> Menus -> Menu for GameOver where the user can select if he wants to restart or go to the mainMenu.
-We thought of implementing a multiplayer mode, in order to have a battle between 2 different players, and a menu for pause with options to resume or go back to mainMenu.
+>We thought of implementing a multiplayer mode, in order to have a battle between 2 different players, and a pauseMenu for pausing the game, with options to resume or to go back to the mainMenu.
 However, none of these features were implemented because we were running out of time.

-> Collision Detection – the snake detects that she can’t go out of the Arena she is in and also that she can’t collide with herself.

-> Food – a single spawn appears in a random position on the Arena (except the ones previously occupied by the snake's body) and disappears when the snake eats it.
-Another single spawn appears in a different random position immediately after being eaten.

-> Game Information – during gameplay, on top of the screen it will be possible to see the current size of the snake, which starts at 3 and will be increased by 1 everytime a spawn is eaten.

-> ScoreBoard – in the start mainMenu it is possible to see the highest Score (maximum of food eaten in one try) that a player was able to perform.

-> ENTER -> Select mainMenu option.

 # 1.
 ##  DESIGN